gokulmInfy/m2x-launchpad-energia/README.md

 Post stream value
 -----------------

-The following functions can be used to post value to a stream, which belongs to a feed:
+The following functions can be used to post value to a stream, which belongs to a device:

 ```
 template <class T>
-int post(const char* feedId, const char* streamName, T value);
+int updateStreamValue(const char* deviceId, const char* streamName, T value);
 ```

 Here we use C++ templates to generate functions for different types of values, feel free to use values of `float`, `int`, `long` or even `const char*` types here.